Al3za/Blog_NextJs/README.md

-## NextJs blog
+## NextJs blog App

-Creating a Blog app with Next.js and Typescript with `cache` and `revalidation` on demand.
+A Blog App created with Next.js, Typescript, and server actions that `cache` data and `revalidate` cache data on demand (when a button clicks).